Sinatra Sessions Revisited

 ROBERT FENTRESS is best known as an accomplished Hollywood producer, credited and associated with the incredibly popular science fiction action feature film, Total Recall, starring Arnold Schwarzenegger.

-It was a pleasure connecting with Robert about his lifelong interest in the careers of Frank Sinatra and Dean Martin.
+It was a pleasure connecting with Robert about his lifelong interest in the careers of Frank Sinatra and, by association, Dean Martin.
 He graciously revealed his first-hand knowledge about The Chairman of the Board and the King of Cool, having been a guest at a variety of their recording sessions, and being privy to seeing both icons in their prime.

 RF: There was a DJ here in L.A. named Bob Crane [later, the star of Hogan's Heroes].
-He had a radio show and he sort of casually played a Sinatra/Basie song from their first album.
+He had a radio show and he played a Sinatra/Basie song from their first album.
 And Bob said, 'Great news...in a few days, Frank's going to record another album with Basie.'
-So I, which I'd done before, called, the PR department.
+So I called the Reprise PR department.
 And I said I was a writer with the Oakland Tribune (not true!)
 Now, remember, I'm 20 years old, or 21.
 I said, I'd love to go to the recording session.
 And they said, well, we'll call you back.
 And I said, well, don't call the Oakland office because I'm here in LA.
 I'll give you the place to call.
 And by God, she called about an hour and a half later and said, are you down for whatever the date was, I think June 8th? ('64).
 I'd never, never been to a recording session, and that was the first!
 And that was the night, by the way, Frank did "Fly Me To The Moon", which of course he did for the next 30 years in his career, or 20 or whatever.
 So, that was the first session I went to.

 But what was it like being there at that Sinatra/Basie session?